KCaldeira/coin_bgc/CONTINUATION.md

 ## Overall Goal
 The overall goal is to simulate land-surface behavior under climate change using a Solow-Swan growth model.
 The system is under-determined by one parameter, so **Ksoil_0** (inverse time constant for heterotrophic respiration) is chosen a priori.

-## Current State - OPTIMIZATION REFINEMENT IN PROGRESS 🔄
+## Current State - PRODUCTION READY ✅
 - **Clean Architecture COMPLETED**: Modular design with unified optimization approach
 - **Fail Fast Implementation COMPLETED**: No error checking, immediate failure on issues
 - **Multi-DataFrame Optimization COMPLETED**: Can optimize across multiple datasets